araiprepress/wx_xmlConv/README.md

 ## What wx_xmlConv does:
 wx_xmlConv outputs one html file from one xml file via xslt.

-※min version has only the minimal features, can convert only one file at once.
+※min version has only the minimal features, can convert only one file at once.<br>
-※standard version convert multiple xml + one xslt, can open, view and edit the xml if necessary from the textbox window.
+※Standard version convert multiple xml + one xslt, can open, view and edit the xml if necessary from the textbox window.

 Using python libraries:
 - lxml.etree